Terminator 2 co-writer on where 'Hasta la vista, baby' came from

 Of course, as he mentioned, it did, and ended up pretty much defining the film – you hear that line and you think of Terminator 2; you think of Terminator 2 and you hear that line.

 Well, that line and “I’ll be back”.

 Yes, it was originally uttered in the first film, but Robo-Arnold does repeat it again in the sequel.
 Only in real life, Schwarzenegger wasn’t too keen on the line, and wanted it changed to “I will be back”.

 “I say every goddamn line wrong, because of my accent.
 I had difficulties with ‘I'll be back’.”

-Thankfully, they kept it in and forced poor old Arnie to learn how to say it, and the rest is movie history.
-He should be thankful they didn’t try and get him to say “Some motherfuckers are always trying to ice skate uphill” – what a scene that would’ve been.
+Thankfully, they kept it in and forced poor old Arnie to learn how to say it, and the rest is movie - and now British political - history.